Credit Cards Credit Card Rewards

 • Travel and emergency assistance services

-• Transfer partners, such as United, Virgin Atlantic, and World of Hyatt
+Plus, you can transfer points to its transfer partners, such as United, Virgin Atlantic, and World of Hyatt.

 If you want even more luxury travel benefits from a Chase credit card, then make sure to check out the Chase Sapphire Reserve®.
 You can enjoy even higher rewards rates and perks like Priority Pass lounge access and up to a $300 annual travel credit.